kspi/dmenu-frecency/README.md

 wherever `XDG_CONFIG_PATH` is) where dmenu's command line and some other options can be customized.
 The application cache is updated every `cache-days` or if `--read-apps` is passed on the command line.

+PATH scanning can by activated with the "scan-path" option.